-In his Answer to the SOR, Applicant admitted nearly all of the factual allegations pertaining to financial considerations of the SOR (SOR ¶¶ 1.a. through 1.r., 1.t., 1.v., 1.x., and 1.y.).
-In addition, he added comments to some of his answers.
+In his Answer to the SOR, Applicant admitted with comments all of the factual allegations in the SOR (SOR $\P\P$ 1.a. through 1.i.).
 Applicant's admissions and comments are incorporated herein as findings of fact.
 After a complete and thorough review of the evidence in the record, and upon due consideration of same, I make the following additional findings of fact:

-Applicant is a 46-year-old employee of a defense contractor.
-He has been serving as a desktop support specialist with his current employer since March 2017.
-A 1991 high school graduate, Applicant earned an Associate's degree in 2012, as well as some additional college credits, but no other degree.
-He has never served with the U.S. military.
+Applicant is a 39-year-old employee of a defense contractor.
+He has been serving as a service technician with his current employer since October 2016.
+A 1997 high school graduate, Applicant received an associate's degree in 2011.
+He never served with the U.S. military.
 He has never held a security clearance.
-Applicant was married in 1997, and divorced in 2002.
-He was remarried in 2015, and separated in 2016.
-He has six children, five of whom were born out of wedlock: three sons, born in 2002, 2005, and 2007; and three daughters, born in 1997, 2005, and 2008.
+Applicant was married in October 1999, and separated in June 2011.
+He has been cohabiting since July 2014.
+He has two children, born in 1999 and 2009.

-Financial Considerations
+Financial Considerations1